-- Continue to work with residents, businesses, property owners, and other stakeholders on improvement and beautification plans for San Pablo Dam Road, including the addition of Class II bike lanes, pedestrian crossings, lighting, and other design changes that better accommodate bicycles, pedestrians, and transit users.
+- 1. Continue to work with residents, businesses, property owners, and other stakeholders on improvement and beautification plans for San Pablo Dam Road, including the addition of Class II bike lanes, pedestrian crossings, lighting, and other design changes that better accommodate bicycles, pedestrians, and transit users.
 Consider similar improvements on other local streets.
 (3-166, 167) - 2.
 Reconstruct Appian Way as an attractively landscaped thoroughfare, with improved storm drainage, redesigned travel lanes, parking and curb improvements, new streetscape features, trees, and landscaping.
-(3-204)
+(3-204) - 3.
+Undertake drainage improvements to reduce local flooding problems, especially along portions of Appian Way and San Pablo Dam Road that still have open roadside ditches.
+To the extent feasible, incorporate "green streets" principles in the design of such projects.
+(3-179) - 4.
+Consider alternatives and identify an approach for financing community beautification, such as a landscape and lighting assessment district, a business improvement district, or similar measures.
+(3-168)